Nathan Healy

 Colorado Springs Electricity Prices

-Colorado Springs electricity rates have steadily climbed from 13.1 cents per kWh in 2021 to 15.1 cents in 2024, representing a 15% increase over three years.
+Colorado electricity rates have risen from 13.1 cents per kilowatt-hour in 2021 to 15.1 cents in 2024—a 15% increase in just three years that directly impacts your monthly bills.

 Price of Energy: Colorado vs National Average